 - Carry a Big Stick: The Lemnos Club in Last One

-- At the end of Episode 14, he's recovered thanks to Gentaro giving Miura all the photos Mari took of him.
+- Cold Turkeys Are Everywhere: The real reason why he's not going back to school.
+At the end of Episode 14, he recovers thanks to Gentaro giving Miura all the photos Mari took of him.

 - Defeat Means Friendship: Gentaro extends his hand of friendship to him.
 However, his promise of friendship isn't enough to stop Miura's withdrawal symptoms from the Switch.
 Fortunately, at the end of Episode 14, he takes Gentaro's hand of friendship for good.